brichard19/eclambda/README.md

 # eclambda

-eclambda is a set of tools
-Tools for computing elliptic curve interval discrete logarithms using Pollard's lambda algorithm, also known as the kangaroo algorithm.
+eclambda is a set of tools for computing elliptic curve interval discrete logarithms using Pollard's lambda algorithm, also known as the kangaroo algorithm.
+It is GPU accelerated using OpenCL.

 There are two components, a client and a server.
 Multiple clients can work on the same problem and send their results to the server.